 If the capital asset (or multiple assets) is used for external activity, the depreciation should be allocated between the internal and external accounts.
-Please review RSOP 5.0 for examples of depreciation allocation methods.
+Please review the Allocating Costs to Internal and External Activity Standard for examples of depreciation allocation methods.
 The University Controller’s Office (UCO) recommends that departments provide documentation to support the allocation of the capital asset’s depreciation.
 The allocation cannot be made based upon a percentage of revenue.
 It should be based on usage of the equipment with an appropriate cost driver.

 Once a piece of capitalized equipment is fully depreciated, it cannot be included in rate calculations.
 The actual depreciation expense used in the university's accounting system must be used in the rate calculation.

 To fund future capital purchases, departments can only transfer cash equal to the annual amount of depreciation from the recharge/service center (66*) account to the renewal and replacement (92*) account.
 Depreciation transferred out of a recharge/service center (66*) account should be equal to or less than the depreciation calculation on the Asset Recovery Report.
 A department may choose to transfer depreciation quarterly, semi-annually, or at a minimum, annually.